Shimano Nexus: Internal gear hubs

 Inter 5E - A 5-speed hub targeted at the e-bike market, launched in 2019.
 Unrelated to the previous Inter 5 model.
 Available with a conventional twist-grip for mechanical shifting (SG-C7000-5X series), or with an automatic shifter (SG-C7050-5X series) integrated with the Shimano STEPS e-bike system released in 2021.
 Shimano claims improvements in shifting under torque and rotation durability over the C6000-series Nexus 8 hubs.
 The Inter 5E shares its hub shell with the Nexus 8, distinguishing itself from the earlier Inter 5.

 Inter 7 - The Inter 7 comes in two versions with either a steel or aluminium shell, weighing 1860 and 1460 grams respectively, the latter more expensive yet relatively reasonably priced.
 The gear mechanisms are operated with a Revo Twist Shifter or a simple non-ratcheting trigger shifter and are identical in the two versions, offering a range of 244% with non-even interval percentages of 17, 14, 17, 16, 17 and 16.

 Inter 8 - The Inter 8 has interval percentages between the gears of 22, 16, 14, 18, 22, 16, 14, and a total range of 307%, comparable to a road bike derailleur gear systems, but as the other Nexus products, it is designed and intended for urban commuter use.
 The hub comes in a variety of versions, weighing between 1550 and 2040 grams stripped.
 The newest high end models are internally very similar to the Alfine model.
 The Inter 8 is more tolerant of shifting under load than the Inter 7.

+A shimano branded maintenance kit consisting of a mineral oli with dyes and additives can be sold to maintain shimano internal gear hubs.